colabottles/toddl/posts/an-event-apart-boston-2017.md

 Anyway, the other examples were of Pokemon Go.
 When people were walking in front of cars, on private property, crossing the border into Canada… warning modals stating that users need to be careful and stay alert when playing the game.

-Instances where A tweet by Juliana Hatfield with a track on it was flagged by Twitter for having her track in it, the “Cheatin’uh?” error that was (and still is?) on WordPress and had a seven (yes, SEVEN) year support thread going.
+Instances where A tweet by Juliana Hatfield with a track on it was flagged by Twitter for having her track in it, the &ldquo;Cheatin’uh?&rdquo; error that was (and still is?) on WordPress and had a seven (yes, SEVEN) year support thread going.

-Jason Grigsby then came on and spoke on “The Case for Progressive Web Apps”.
+Jason Grigsby then came on and spoke on &ldquo;The Case for Progressive Web Apps&rdquo;.
 Some of his points he touched on were the case between mobile web versus native apps, what is a PWA?, and much more.

 Not every customer or potential customer will install your native app, how people just stop using apps after a day, a week, or a month.
 You should provide a secure site or app for your web customers.
 Providing a fast experience for your users just to name a few.